-He joined the Department of Communications and Electronics Engineering at National Polytechnic Institute (IPN), Mexico, as an associate professor from august 2003 to august 2011.
+He joined the Department of Communications and Electronics Engineering at National Polytechnic Institute (IPN), Mexico, as an assistant professor from august 2003 to august 2011.
 He joined the Department of Electronics, Systems and Informatics at the ITESO- the Jesuit University of Guadalajara, Mexico, as an associate professor from august 2011 to May 2016 and as a full professor from May 2016 to March 2021.
-He was the academic program administrator of the PhD program in Engineering Sciences from April 2019 to March 2021, of the Master’s Degree in Electronics Design from February 2013 to Apr 2019 and of the Systems in Chip Design Specialization from Aug 2016 to Apr 2019 at ITESO.
+He was the academic program administrator of the following ITESO’s graduate programs: PhD program in Engineering Sciences from April 2019 to March 2021, Master’s Degree in Electronics Design from February 2013 to April 2019 and, Systems in Chip Design Specialization from august 2016 to April 2019.
 Dr. Brito-Brito was a member of the Research Group on Computer-Aided Engineering of Circuits and Systems (CAECAS) at ITESO.

 Dr. Brito-Brito has experience with microelectromechanical system (MEMS) design and fabrication, which can be used to develop sensing technology using microwave circuits.
 His previous work includes the design of transmission lines, antennas and filters and he find in particular very interesting the possibility of applying this knowledge to create sensing technology.

 During his doctoral thesis, Dr. Brito-Brito developed reconfigurable filters that can tune all filter parameters, namely center frequency, bandwidth and selectivity, using both diodes and MEMS to reconfigure the designs.
 The filters were designed using the ADS electromagnetic simulator and HFSS, in addition these filters were manufactured and then measured and validated where the results had a very good agreement with the simulation.